SAMHSA Certified Laboratories

 SAMHSA works with a drug testing advisor board (DTAB) for industry input and guidance regarding the direction, scope, balance, and emphasis of the agency’s drug testing activities and the drug testing laboratory certification program.
 Working with this advisory board, SAMHSA seeks to:

-- Improve the quality of services for forensic workplace drug testing
+- Improve the quality of services for forensic employee drug testing

 - Assess the science and technology used in drug analyses

 - Improve the quality of related laboratory services and systems for drug testing

 - Generate standards for laboratory certification for federal employee drug testing programs

 SAMHSA certified labs must meet the Mandatory Guidelines for Federal Employee Drug Testing.
 These are published guidelines for drug testing programs in federal agencies.
 These guidelines are generally considered the best practices for all employee drug testing.